mbrainar/python-lesson/lesson1/README.md

 is accomplished is through the use of indentation.
 When writing Python code there are sections where some code is meant to be executed as a block; Python relies on indentation instead of explicit delimiters, for example `{ }`.
-Python doesn't care what your indentation is
-[tabs or spaces](https://www.youtube.com/watch?v=SsoOG6ZeyUI) but it has to be consistent throughout the code.
-If your indentation doesn't match, you will see an error that looks like
-`IndentationError: unindent does not match any outer indentation level` Here is a sample code block using indentation:
+Here is a sample code block using indentation:

 ```